Francis T. Nicholls: Civil War

-Postbellum

-After the war, Nicholls returned to his law practice.
-In 1876, he ran for governor against the Republican Stephen B. Packard.
-The outcome was disputed, and both men claimed victory.
+Political career

+The inauguration of Governor Nicholls on the balcony of St. Patrick's Hall in New Orleans, January 8th, 1877.

+Nicholls returned to his law practice after the war and became involved in Louisiana politics.
+He became a conservative Democrat and joined The Boston Club of New Orleans, an exclusive men's club.
+Becoming a prominent political figure due in part to his military record, Nicholls was selected as the Democratic candidate for the 1876 Louisiana Gubernatorial Election.
+The results of the election were disputed with both Nicholls and Republican candidate Stephen B. Packard claiming victory.
 Nicholls garnered a majority of 8,000 votes, but the Republican-controlled State Returning Board cited irregularities and declared Packard the winner.
-As part of the Compromise of 1877 to resolve the disputed presidential election of 1876, President Hayes recognized the Democrat Nicholls as the winner.
+On January 8, 1877, Packard was sworn in as Governor at St. Louis Hotel while Nicholls was sworn in as Governor at St. Patrick's Hall and for a period of several months, the state had two governors.
+Armed militia groups for both sides formed and in his inaugural address, Nicholls called on his supporters to remain peaceful.
+The day after his inauguration, Nicholls also called on the Metropolitan Police to keep the peace and previous Governor William Kellog telegraphed President Grant requesting him to deploy federal troops to New Orleans which he refused to do.
+As part of the Compromise of 1877 to resolve the disputed Presidential election of 1876, Republicans agreed to recognize Nicholls as the winner as part of a deal in which Democrats recognized Rutherford Hayes as President.

 During his first term, he battled political corruption, which was epitomized by Samuel James, the operator of the convict lease system, state Treasurer Edward A. Burke, and Lieutenant Governor Louis A. Wiltz, who supported the corrupt Louisiana Lottery.
 Nicholls chaired the Louisiana Constitutional Convention of 1879 and returned the state capital from New Orleans to Baton Rouge.
 Nicholls was governor of Louisiana in 1891, the year when 11 Italians were lynched in New Orleans.
 Shortly before the incident, as thousands of angry protesters gathered near the Parish Prison, the Italian consul in New Orleans sought the governor's help.
 Nicholls declined to intervene.

 After his tenure as governor closed, Nicholls became Chief Justice of the Louisiana Supreme Court in 1892, a post which he held until 1911.
 He also grew sugarcane and other crops on his Ridgefield Plantation near Thibodaux, the seat of Lafourche Parish.
 He died at Ridgefield.
 Francis and Caroline Nicholls, Thomas Clark Nicholls, and other family members are interred in St. John's Episcopal Church and Cemetery in Thibodaux.